 - Controlled Correspondence Related to Generic Drug Development – Draft Guidance issued on November 2, 2017

 - General Principles for Evaluating the Abuse Deterrence of Generic Solid Oral Opioid Drug Products – Final Guidance issued on November 21, 2017

 - Information Requests and Discipline Review Letters Under GDUFA – Draft Guidance issued on December 15, 2017

 In addition, there has also been one generic-related guidance document published so far this year.
-On January 3, 2018, the FDA published a draft guidance entitled “Good ANDA Submission Practices,” and if 2017 was any indication of what is to come, it just the first of many to come throughout the year.
+On January 3, 2018, the FDA published a draft guidance entitled “Good ANDA Submission Practices,” and if 2017 was any indication of what is to come, it is likely just the first of many more to come throughout the year.